 ✅ Ready to make the switch?
 Try Flento free →

-Q: Is there a free Yext alternative for US businesses?
-A: Yes.
+Is there a free Yext alternative for US businesses?
+Yes.
 Flento offers a freemium model — you can start managing your local listings and Google Business Profile at no cost, with paid plans starting at $29/month.
 Yext has no free tier.

-Q: How many directories do US businesses actually need?
-A: For most US small businesses, the highest-impact directories are Google Business Profile, Yelp, Facebook, Apple Maps, Bing Places, and the four main data aggregators (Neustar Localeze, Foursquare, Factual/Foursquare, and Data Axle).
+How many directories do US businesses actually need?
+For most US small businesses, the highest-impact directories are Google Business Profile, Yelp, Facebook, Apple Maps, Bing Places, and the four main data aggregators (Neustar Localeze, Foursquare, Factual/Foursquare, and Data Axle).
 Getting those right consistently matters more than having 150+ inconsistent listings.

-Q: Does Moz Local cover Google Business Profile?
-A: Moz Local will sync your basic NAP data to Google, but it doesn't offer active GBP optimization features like post creation, description editing, or completeness auditing.
+Does Moz Local cover Google Business Profile?
+Moz Local will sync your basic NAP data to Google, but it doesn't offer active GBP optimization features like post creation, description editing, or completeness auditing.
 For full GBP management, you'll need a more complete platform.

-Q: Is Yext worth it for small US businesses with one location?
-A: For most single-location small businesses, no. The cost-to-feature ratio doesn't hold up when alternatives like Flento offer listing management plus GBP optimization, reviews, and rank tracking at a fraction of the price — with a freemium entry point.
+Is Yext worth it for small US businesses with one location?
+For most single-location small businesses, no. The cost-to-feature ratio doesn't hold up when alternatives like Flento offer listing management plus GBP optimization, reviews, and rank tracking at a fraction of the price — with a freemium entry point.

-Q: What's the most important feature to look for in a Yext alternative?
-A: Data persistence after cancellation, followed by Google Business Profile integration.
+What's the most important feature to look for in a Yext alternative?
+Data persistence after cancellation, followed by Google Business Profile integration.
 Listing accuracy matters — but GBP is where most of your local search visibility actually comes from.
 A tool that handles both in one place is worth more than a listing-only solution at any price.

-Q: How long does it take for directory listings to update after using a new tool?
-A: Most major directories update within 24–72 hours when updated through direct submissions.
+How long does it take for directory listings to update after using a new tool?
+Most major directories update within 24–72 hours when updated through direct submissions.
 Some aggregator-dependent directories can take 2–8 weeks to fully propagate.
 Don't expect instant results regardless of which tool you use.

 Will switching from Yext to an alternative instantly fix your local rankings?
 No — and anyone claiming that is skipping too many steps.
 What it will do is give you the same core listing management capability, plus features Yext doesn't offer, at a price that doesn't require enterprise-budget justification.